Providing For You And Your Family

 Who qualifies for assistance and how?

 Any current, active employee of the CHP (uniformed or civilian) may apply to receive assistance.
-We are NOT able to provide emergency assistance to retired CHP employees, due to the large and ever-growing number of retirees each year.
-Only current CHP employees are eligible for emergency and death benefit assistance.
+We cannot provide emergency assistance to retired CHP employees, due to the large and ever-growing number of retirees each year.
+Only current CHP employees and their families are eligible for emergency and death benefit assistance.

-How does a CHP employee submit the request for assistance?
+How does a CHP employee submit a request for assistance?

 Please apply directly through your Commander – all requests are confidential.
-Your Commander will then move your request up the chain of command on a signed official memo, to our CHP Departmental Liaison, Border Division Chief Scott Parker.
-Chief Parker will work with our Director of CHP External Relations and Retired CHP Deputy Commissioner, Manny Padilla, who will evaluate the request and coordinate assistance on a case-by-case basis.
+Your Commander will then move your request up the chain of command within your division via an official memo, to our CHP Departmental Liaison.
+Our Liaison will then work with our Director of CHP External Relations and Retired CHP Deputy Commissioner, Manny Padilla, who will evaluate the request and they will determine the level of assistance granted on a case-by-case basis.

 To date, the 11-99 Foundation has awarded nearly $38 million in vocational and academic scholarship funding to qualified dependents of CHP employees.
 Our scholarship application cycle opens each year on January 15th and closes on March 15th.
 For eligibility requirements, deadlines, and more information click here.